The Right Attorney Makes

 Registering as a sex offender can ban you from visiting specific places, such as schools or even internet sites.
 It can be difficult to apply for a job or an apartment when someone discovers about your past sex crime, which is why it is tempting to avoid registering as a sex offender.
 However, it can lead to more serious consequences.

 At The Law Offices of Daniel J. Miller, we understand the hardships associated with registering as a sex offender and what it takes to petition for less frequent registration renewals or even removal from the registry altogether.
-With more than 20 years' experience, our Virginia Beach criminal defense lawyer has a thorough understanding of Virginia laws to help you navigate through the complexities of the legal system.
+With 25 years' experience, our lawyer has a thorough understanding of Virginia laws to help you navigate through the complexities of the legal system.